lucavallin/gnaro/README.md

 # <img src="./docs/gnaro.png" style="width:40px;padding-right:10px;margin-bottom:-8px;"> gnaro
-A half-baked "database" inspired by SQLite written in C for educational purposes. `gnaro` takes SQLite as a reference because of the limited feature set, and therefore complexity, when compared to other databases.
+A proto-database inspired by SQLite, written in C for educational purposes. `gnaro` takes SQLite as a reference because of the limited feature set, and therefore complexity, when compared to other databases.
 SQLite consists roughly of the following components:

 - Tokenizer
 - Parser